rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 During the process of configuring a pipeline, you can configure advanced options for triggering the pipeline or configuring environment variables.

-### Configuring the Executor Quota

-The executor quota decides how many builds can run simultaneously in the project.
-If the number of triggered builds exceeds the quota, subsequent builds will queue until a vacancy opens.
-By default, the quota is `2`, but you can change it.

-1. From the context menu, open the project for which you've configured a pipeline.

-1. From the main menu, select **Resources > Pipelines**.

-1. From `The maximum number of pipeline executors` increment the **Scale** up or down to change the quota.
-A value of `0` or less removes the quota limit.

 ### Configuring Pipeline Trigger Rules